Self-protein: Identification by the immune system

 Autoimmune responses and diseases are primarily instigated by T lymphocytes that are incorrectly screened for reactivity to self-protein during cell development.

 During T-cell development, early T-cell progenitors first move via chemokine gradients from the bone marrow into the thymus, where T-cell receptors are randomly rearranged at the gene level to allow for T-cell receptor generation.
 These T-cells have the potential to bind to anything, including self-proteins.

 The immune system must differentiate the T-cells that have receptors capable of binding to self versus non-self proteins; T-cells that can bind to self-proteins must be destroyed to prevent development of an autoimmune disorder.
 In a process known as "Central Tolerance", T-cells are exposed to cortical epithelial cells that express a variety of different major histocompatibility complexes (MHC) of both class 1 and class 2, which have the ability to bind to T-cell receptors of CD8+ cytotoxic T-cells, and CD4+ helper T-cells, respectively.
 The T-cells that display affinity for these MHC are positively selected to continue to the second stage of development, while those that cannot bind to MHC undergo apoptosis.
 In the second stage, immature T-cells are exposed to a variety of macrophages, dendritic cells, and medullary epithelial cells that express self-protein on MHC class 1 and class 2.
-These epithelial cells also express the transcription factor labelled autoimmune regulator (AIRE) – this crucial transcription factor allows the medullary epithelial cells of the thymus to express proteins would normally be present in peripheral tissue rather than in an epithelial cell, such as insulin-like peptides, myelin-like peptides, and more.
+These epithelial cells also express the transcription factor labelled autoimmune regulator (AIRE) – this crucial transcription factor allows the medullary epithelial cells of the thymus to express proteins that would normally be present in peripheral tissue rather than in an epithelial cell, such as insulin-like peptides, myelin-like peptides, and more.
 As these epithelial cells now present a large variety of self-proteins that could be encountered across the body, the immature T-cells are tested for affinity to self-protein and self-MHC.
 If any T-cell has strong affinity for self-protein and self-MHC, the cell undergoes apoptosis to prevent autoimmune function.
-T-cells that display low/medium affinity are allowed to leave the thymus and circulate throughout the body to react to novel non-self antigen.
+T-cells that display low or medium affinity are allowed to leave the thymus and circulate throughout the body to react to novel non-self antigen.
 In this manner, the body attempts to systematically destroy T-cells that could lead to autoimmunity.